kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   // This field may be nil if this Pod has not been preempted.
   PreemptedBy         *string
   // CreatedAt indicates when the Pod was created.
-  CreatedAt           FakeTime
+  CreatedAt           ScenarioStep
   // BoundAt indicates when the Pod was scheduled.
   // This field may be nil if this Pod has not been scheduled.
-  BoundAt             *FakeTime
+  BoundAt             *ScenarioStep
   // PreemptedAt indicates when the Pod was preempted.
   // This field may be nil if this Pod has not been preempted.
-  PreemptedAt         *FakeTime
+  PreemptedAt         *ScenarioStep
   // ScheduleResult has the results of all scheduling for the Pod.
   ScheduleResult      []ScenarioPodScheduleResult
 }

 type ScenarioPodScheduleResult struct {
-  // Time indicates the time scheduling at which the scheduling is performed.
+  // Step indicates the step scheduling at which the scheduling is performed.
-  Time                *FakeTime
+  Step                *ScenarioStep
   // AllCandidateNodes indicates all candidate Nodes before Filter.
   AllCandidateNodes   []string
   // AllFilteredNodes indicates all candidate Nodes after Filter.